luismetzger/sinatra-intro-lesson/README.md

 	request_body = JSON.parse(request.body.read)
 ```

 Let's try to understand how we can build out our team_member creation route.
-Let's first create a quick new route
+Let's first create a quick ``new`` route

+In our app we add:
 ```ruby
 	get '/team_members/new' do
 		erb :new
 	end
 ```

+And a view ``views/show.erb``:

 ```html
 <form action='/team_members' method='POST'>